jasonpatrickellykrause/istio-training/labs/1-installing-istio.md

 ## Install GetMesh CLI

+**NOTE**: You can skip the GetMesh CLI installation if using Istio 1.12.1.

 The first step is to download GetMesh CLI.
 You can install GetMesh on macOS and Linux platforms.
 We can use the following command to download the latest version of GetMesh and certified Istio:

 ```shell